-- A. Order Appointing Evaluator.
-The court may order a child custody evaluation in accordance with the law. - 1.
-The Order Appointing Child Custody Evaluator (JC Form #FL-327) may be supplemented by and/or attached to a separate stipulation prepared by the parties.
+Order Appointing Evaluator.
+The court may order a child custody evaluation in accordance with A. the law.

+The Order Appointing Child Custody Evaluator (JC Form #FL-327) may be supplemented 1. by and/or attached to a separate stipulation prepared by the parties.
 It is the responsibility of the parties to ensure that the form and content of the order, including but not limited to, the purpose and scope of the order, complies with the law.
-Failure to ensure the order complies with the law may be considered as a factor in a party's objection related to the evaluator's report. - 2.
-Parties must immediately provide a copy of the order to the appointed evaluator.
+Failure to ensure the order complies with the law may be considered as a factor in a party's objection related to the evaluator's report.